Pavel87/Paclog/README.md

-#Setup Gradle dependency in your app module like this:
+#Setup Gradle dependency in your app module:

 	dependencies {